mtlynch/mtlynch.io/content/notes/zig-unit-test-c/index.md

                                                      ^~~~~~~~~
 ```

 Great!

 The code still doesn't compile, but Zig is now complaining about the third parameter instead of the first.
-That at least tells me that I've supplied the expected types for the first two parameters, which are the inputs to this particular C function.
+That at least tells me that I've supplied the expected types for the first two parameters.

 ### Translating the output parameters into Zig